 Jobboard Finder’s opinion

-The job board objective: Bumeran (which mean ‘Boomerang’) is an unusual name for a job board, since it implies you’ll be coming back.
+The job board objective: Bumeran (which mean ‘Boomerang’) is bit of an unusual name for a job board, since it implies you’ll be coming back.
 You have to see it in a positive light: recruiters and jobseekers will be returning because the service is so great, not because the hire/job didn’t work out.

 Written by Ali Neill